Sohoton cave tour

 jellyfish in action @Bucas Grande

 There was one more cave to see before lunch, with another dive to enter.
 Since no one said how long the dive was, it was a bit weird.
 I went first, this time with no assist from the guides, and got worried that I couldn’t hold my breath.
 But it was just badly timed.
-The cave was big and was bathed in green from the outside light.
+The cave was big and bathed in green from the outside light.

 what green looks like @Sohoton cave tour